 Undroppables: A list of elite players who cannot be cut in ESPN leagues (if your league decides to use this feature).
 The list is updated by ESPN Fantasy as the season progresses and is meant to preserve the integrity of the league.

 Waivers: A player is on waivers after being dropped by another team.
 When on waivers, the waiver order of the interested teams determines which roster he joins.
-Should the player clear waivers (that is, no owner labels him as worth their spot in the waiver line), he is added to the free-agency pool and, thus, available for the first team that wants his services.
+Should the player clear waivers (that is, no manager labels him as worth their spot in the waiver line), he is added to the free-agency pool and, thus, available for the first team that wants his services.

 Waiver order: The order in which your league's free-agent waivers are processed.